Entropy of logarithmic modes: Quantum measures

-We now work from the second term in (\ref{eqn:shift_calc_1}) to second and fourth terms in (\ref{eqn:shift_calc_2}).
-The assumption that $n + n_0 \leq \lfloor 2 T_{\delta_{Ehr}, \epsilon_{slab}, \h} \rfloor$ is crucial in estimating our commutator the estimate now follows from an application of Egorov's Theorem on the operator
+We now work from the second term in (\ref{eqn:shift_calc_1}) to the second and fourth terms in (\ref{eqn:shift_calc_2}).
+The assumption that $n + n_0 \leq \lfloor 2 T_{\delta_{Ehr}, \kappa_{slab}, \h} \rfloor$ is crucial in estimating our commutator.
+Note that The estimate on this commutator will follow from an application of the ``long-time" form of Egorov's Theorem \cite[Proposition 5.1]{Non12} on the operator